Rafael Nadal career statistics

 This is a list of the main career statistics of former professional tennis player Rafael Nadal.
 All statistics are according to the ATP Tour website.
 To date, Nadal has won 92 ATP singles titles, including 22 Grand Slam men's singles titles and 36 ATP Tour Masters 1000 titles.
 He is one of three men to achieve the Career Golden Slam in men's singles, with titles at all four majors and the Olympic singles gold.
-He is the first man in history to win Grand Slam singles titles on three different surfaces in a calendar year (Surface Slam) and is the youngest in the Open Era to achieve the Career Grand Slam and the Career Golden Slam.
+He is the first man in history to win Grand Slam singles titles on three different surfaces in a calendar year (Surface Slam) and is the second youngest in the Open Era to achieve the Career Grand Slam and the Career Golden Slam.
 He is the fourth man in history to complete the double Career Grand Slam in singles, after Roy Emerson, Rod Laver, and Novak Djokovic.
 He is the first man to win multiple majors and rank world No. 1 in three different decades.

 Representing Spain, Nadal has won two Olympic gold medals including a singles gold at the 2008 Beijing Olympics and a doubles gold at the 2016 Rio Olympics.
 In the process, he became the first male player in history to complete the Career Grand Slam and win Olympic gold medals in both singles and doubles.
 He has led Spain to five Davis Cup titles in 2004, 2008, 2009, 2011, and 2019.
 He has won the 2017 and 2019 editions of the Laver Cup with Team Europe.